cpicanco/pupil-plugin-and-example-data/README.md

 r_scripts_and_example_data
 ```

-a folder containing R scripts for gaze-coordinates correction and analysis a tree of data files that can be analyzed through these R scripts.
+a folder containing R scripts for gaze-coordinates correction and analysis and a tree of data files that can be analyzed through these R scripts.
 Regarding data files, `events.dat` contains behavioral events along time and `gaze.dat` contains gaze coordinates along time:

 ```
 p1